MetPX/sarracenia/doc/sr_postv3.7.rst

      consider using Sarracenia with MQTT v3.11 brokers which are more standardized and therefore more easily interoperable than AMQP.

+   * v02 fixed fields are now  "pubTime", "baseURL", and "relPath" keys in the JSON object that is the messge body.

+   * v02 *sum* header with hex encoded value, is replaced by v03 *integrity* header with base64 encoding.

+   * v03 *content* header allows file content embedding.

    * Change in overhead... approximately +75 bytes per message (varies.)

      * JSON object marking curly braces '{' '}', commas and quotes for